 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH2114 is a semester module in German language at Master’s level which is offered in summer semester.
+PH2114 is a semester module in German or English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.